jjfalling/AWS-MFA-Helper/README.md

 ```

-You can install the python dependencies with `pip install -r requirements.txt`.
+You can install this utility with `pip install AWS-MFA-Helper`.

 Run with the --help flag for more information.